Raffles House: Government House

 On 2 February 1824, Raffles and his family would left Singapore for England.
 Raffles' house was bought over by the British Government and renamed as Government House and the hill would known as the Government Hill.
 At the own expense of 2nd Resident John Crawfurd, the house was further extended and redesigned in June by Coleman again with bricks and tiles in the neoclassical style for the residence of Residents and Governors of Singapore.
 The Government House had a clear view of the settlement around Singapore River and was featured in many paintings of the area.

 In 1858, the Government House was eventually demolished and the site handed to the British military for the construction of a fort in 1859 known as the Fort Canning which was completed in 1861.
 Upon its demolition, the Governor's residence was temporarily moved to a villa in Oxley Estate called the Pavilion.

 Rebuilding

 A modernized version of the house, named Raffles House, was constructed in brick and tile near the site of the former Government House.
-Completed in 2003, it serves as a venue for events and wedding functions.
+Completed in 2003 and officially opened on 10 October 2003, it serves as a venue for events and wedding functions.